khalil5754/khalil5754.github.io/_posts/2022-08-07-your-new-blog-post.md

 Now, I have a paper in the process of being published.
 Even if it doesn’t get published the journey to get to where I am has been astounding — I’m not the same person I was in first, second, or even third year, and for that growth I’m thankful.
 Who knows what could’ve happened had I gone to Toronto, but I’m glad I didn’t because I’m proud of where I’ve gotten to now and what it took to get there.
 The point of this whole post was that a lot’s happened in the last five years, none of which would have happened had I picked the path that was expected of me.

 Now I’m left with a dilemma.
-Do I double down with my philosophy of choosing the path of “least expected” resistance (A term I invented because I don’t think there is really ever a path of least resistance, just different resistance) or, do I play it safe and graduate now, head off into the workforce and have a predictable life?
+Do I double down with my philosophy of choosing the path of “least-expected” resistance (A term I invented because I don’t think there is really ever a path of least resistance, just _different_ resistance) or, do I play it safe and graduate now, head off into the workforce and have a predictable life?
 Now that I type it out, I think I know what the answer is.

 What’s next?
 Maybe Mcgill, or maybe I leave Eastern Canada altogether and beeline to UCalgary, or, just maybe, I go to Toronto this time.
 Who knows — and that’s exactly how I like it.